agladkowski/docker-network-failure-simulation/README.md

 Reference: https://github.com/spotify/docker-client

-### Sample java code NetworkDelayTestingWithDocker.java
+### Sample java code java-docker-client-samples/src/main/java/NetworkDelayTestingWithDocker.java

 The above class demonstrates how the same delay can be applied using java.
 This may be useful if you want to start your environment with docker-compose and then apply